Youtini

 Best Star Wars Standalone Book

-Since Kenobi and Darth Plagueis won our best pick in other categories, we’ve chosen to take them out of the running for this prestigious award.
+Since Kenobi and Darth Plagueis won our best pick in other categories, we’ve taken them out of the running for this prestigious award.
 So...who comes next?

 Labyrinth of Evil by James Luceno